University of Minnesota Administrative Policy

 Enterprise System or Application

-System or application that is designated by the Vice President for Information Technology or designee as Enterprise.
+A system or application that is designated by the Vice President for Information Technology or their designee.
 Enterprise Systems or Applications are typically used across one or more campuses.

 Family Educational Rights & Privacy Act (FERPA)